 Looking back, I never would have imagined that many of the recreational activities I participated in and enjoyed, especially walking and bicycling to school, climbing ropes in PE, hiking to the local nature center, and playing games at recess, would impact my life so significantly.
 Think about how your own enjoyable experiences, perhaps your first bike ride, playing at the park or taking part in fun afterschool or summer school activities, helped shape your life choices.
-Now, as the School and Family Engagement Manager for the Safe Routes to School National Partnership, I hope to draw upon these experiences to help ensure that the opportunities, institutions and infrastructure to support physical activity that many of us enjoyed growing up remain accessible to today’s generation.
+Now, as the School and Family Engagement Manager for the Safe Routes Partnership, I hope to draw upon these experiences to help ensure that the opportunities, institutions and infrastructure to support physical activity that many of us enjoyed growing up remain accessible to today’s generation.

 Championing daily exercise before, during and after school exposes children to a variety of physical activity options to help them become more confident, improve their socialization skills, strengthen their focus, increase their academic potential and maintain overall health.
 When thinking of the compounding health impacts of physical inactivity, I’m reminded of how the closure of my neighborhood recreation center affected a fifth grader at one of the elementary schools I worked with.
 He told me that once the center was closed he would no longer be able to use the swimming pool to help make his asthma better.